The Music Industry Facts Every Musician Needs to Know

 You don't need to pay someone to tell you how that's done, no matter how much some people may tell you that you do.
 It's not rocket science.
 Just jump in.
 You'll get it.
 If you need some advice about what works and what doesn't, there are more free resources dedicated to offering advice on this kind of stuff than you could hope to read in a lifetime.

 Let's finish off on a positive note.
-Not everyone working in music will be looking at a life of swimming pools and movie stars, but making a living in music isn't as crazy as your mom might tell you it is.
-From labels to distribution to promotion to booking to manufacturing and more - there are lots of music-related jobs that allow you to pay the bills.
+Not everyone working in music will be looking at a life of swimming pools and private jets, but making a living in music isn't as crazy as your mom might tell you it is.
+From labels to distribution to promotion to booking to manufacturing and more, there are lots of music-related jobs (in addition to performing) that allow you to pay the bills.
 Patience and hard work are a must, but you can get there.